 The cleft lift is only for severe cases.

 This is not true in our clinic, nor in the clinics of the other cleft lift specialists.
 Every patient has a different idea regarding how aggressive they want to be with their first operation.
 Some patients want to start out with a “minimally invasive” operation, and others take a “one and done” approach.
 The high success rate with the cleft lift makes it the only procedure needed in over 95% of the situations.

 The cleft lift has a high failure rate.

 The cleft lift has a high infection rate.

 This is not true either.
-In our clinic the infection rate is between 2 and 3% depending on the situation.
+In our clinic the infection rate is around 3%.

 The procedure I do is sort of like a cleft lift.

 If your surgeon says this, I’d investigate his or her experience with the procedure a bit more thoroughly.
 Some surgeons feel that an excision with primary closure, where they try to get the closure a bit off the midline is the same as a cleft lift; but it is not.
 The cleft lift is a very specific procedure with many technical aspects that must be done correctly.